qiang5love1314/Multi-agent-leanring-for-CSI-update-and-path-planning/README.md

   CPPU achieves significant efficiency improvements compared to traditional CSI collection methods.

 - **Maintained localization accuracy**:
-  Despite cost reductions, CPPU achieves comparable accuracy with existing methods.
+  Despite cost reductions, CPPU achieves accuracy comparable to that of existing methods.

 ## Citation
 If you find our work helpful, please cite: